EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 # Other Authentication Methods {#alternative-auth}

 In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between EST-oscore client and EST-oscore server.
-In this appendix we analyse alternatives to EDHOC authenticated with certificates, which was assumed in the body of this specification.
+In this appendix we analyse alternatives to EDHOC, which was assumed in the body of this specification.

 ## TTP Assisted Authentication